kanukoalanub/Wireshark/README.md

-# Analyzing HTTP Traffic using Wireshark
-In this project, you'll learn how to use Wireshark to capture and analyze HTTP traffic.
-HTTP traffic analysis is crucial for understanding web communication, identifying potential security issues, and investigating anomalies in network traffi
+# Wireshark-projects

+## Overview

+This repository contains five beginner-level projects focused on using Wireshark for security forensics and investigation.
+Each project provides essential techniques for capturing and analyzing network traffic to identify potential security issues and improve network performance.